 Access AMOCA Program

-The four-hour field trip to AMOCA takes place during the fall exhibition.
-Students will have the opportunity to work with clay and meet professional working artists.
-With the assistance of an artist, students will be able to create their own artwork.
-The field trip will enable students to identity, discuss, and compare artworks from different cultures and time periods and how the artwork functions within each community.
+This grant will fund a limited number of field trips during the 2015-16 school year.
+The field trip will enable students to identify, discuss, and compare artworks from different cultures and time periods and how the artwork functions within each community.

-– Must be a K-12 teacher and have students 4th grade and above.
+– Must be a certified K-12 teacher and have students 6-12th grade.

-– Teach in a primarily low income district and/or serve a Latino student population.
+– Teach in a predominately low income, Title 1, and Latino student population.

-- Have no or minimal access to an art program
+– Have minimal or no access to a ceramic program.